Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning: Additional Results

-The results in the Table~\ref{app_tab:text_gen_quality_eval} presents a detailed quantitative evaluation of various text generation quality metrics across various models, datasets, and uncertainty quantification (UQ) metrics.
+The results in the Table~\ref{app_tab:text_gen_quality_eval} presents a detailed quantitative evaluation of various text generation quality metrics across various models and datasets.
 It compares standard Causal Language Modeling (CLM) with our Uncertainty-Aware Causal Language Modeling (UA-CLM).